RSE-Sheffield/sssurvey/report.md

 ## Survey design

 The survey was based on previous surveys undertaken nationally [@Hettrick2018] and at the University of Southampton [@Wyatt2019].
+The study was deisgned to help to understand the demand for software-development expertise within the university so that it can provide an adequate level of support.
+The anonymous results of the local survey will be shared with the SSI to where they will be combined with results form other institutions to build a national picture of the demand for software within research.

 ## Data collection